 Using these classifications, we can show the best careers for ENFP types::

 Among jobs of this category, the ENFP will be happiest as a skilled craftsman creating objects that are as artful as they are useful.
 Crafts and construction projects with an element of artistry or ingenuity particularly appeal to them.
 Possible careers include:

 With their curious minds and wide-ranging interests, the ENFP can appreciate the beauty of mathematics and life sciences such as biology and botany.
+Can an ENFP be a doctor?
+Absolutely!
 They’re also likely to show an interest in the social sciences — including psychology and anthropology.
 Possible careers include:

 As free spirits with a flair for the creative, ENFPs are likely to show an interest in art of varying kinds — including writing (usually creative); painting/drawing; sculpture; and architecture.
 Possible careers include: